 OTM-R principles aim to procure hiring the best candidates in the job calls in the research centers.
 This process brings benefits to researchers, institutions, and research in general.
 The OTM-R fosters a more attractive research career, guarantees equal opportunities, and facilitates mobility.

-ICAC OTM-R Principles (OTM-R Principles for recruitment and selection) establishes the principles and guidelines that should govern a good personnel recruitment policy.
-The first version of the document was approved by the ICAC in March 2017 and the second version, revised and updated, was approved in June 2021.
+The document ICAC OTM-R Principles (OTM-R Principles for recruitment and selection) establishes the principles and guidelines that should govern a good personnel recruitment policy.
+The first version of the document was approved by the ICAC in March 2017; the second version was approved in June 2021; and, the third version, revised and updated, was approved in June 2022.

 HRS4R Working Group

 ICAC enabled a working group to monitor internally the implementation of the HRS4R strategy.
 The ICAC HRS4R Working Group is composed of seven people, representing the different categories of stakeholders in the Institute:

 - Research Area: Jesús Carruesco (R4), Ramon Járrega (R4) and Karen Fortuny (R1)

 - Management and Research Support Area: Maura Lerga, Maria Palacios and Jordi Peiret (ICAC manager).